THE BASICS: WHAT IS PIGMENTATION?

 After treating your pigmentation, the occasional laser treatment can also help prevent new spots from forming.
 Maintenance laser treatments can remove it before they resurface and show on the skin.

-However, with time, the effects of hormones, ageing skin, and accumulated sun damage can still result in some spots forming.
+However, with time, the effects of hormones, aging skin, and accumulated sun damage can still result in some spots forming.

 What side-effects are there?